Skip to main content

 Step 5: Configure your environment

-Once your IdP, WIF configuration, and organization access policies are in place, your workload can request temporary credentials from CoreWeave.
-All you need to do is configure your environment to use the temporary credentials, and then you can use any S3-compatible client to interact with your buckets.
+After your IdP, WIF configuration, and organization access policies are in place, your workload can request temporary credentials from CoreWeave.
+In this final step, you configure your environment to use the temporary credentials, after which you can use any S3-compatible client to interact with your buckets.

 Check the AWS CLI version